-Do you like to teach your children how to write cursive?
+Do you wonder how to practice cursive with your child?
 Then try this fun cursive name monster activity with them.

-In fact, creating name monsters is super fun and educational at the same time.
+In fact, creating monsters in cursive is super fun and educational at the same time.

 Let’s dive right in.